yitzshapiro/bulletproof-prayer/README.md

 Replace english with any of the supported languages to generate prayers in that language.

 ### Supported Languages
-english
+ - english
-french
+ - french
-spanish
+ - spanish
-italian
+ - italian
-russian
+ - russian
-arabic
+ - arabic
-hebrew
+ - hebrew
-german
+ - german
-greek
+ - greek
-japanese_hiragana
-korean_hangul
-Note: The chinese option is included as a placeholder, given the logographic nature of the Chinese writing system, which does not adapt well to this script's concept.
+ - japanese
+ - korean

 *(not guaranteed)